The FASA Star Trek Parts Listing; Page 2 of 5 5-20-2024

 'Unfortunately,' thought the Captain, 'there is a fly in the ointment - several flies, in fact, and they all wear Star Fleet uniforms.
 A Federation merchant ship had disappeared near the Daros system, and someone in Intelligence was convinced that the merchant ship Eridani Star would make an excellent spy ship for cover for an intelligence mission in Orion Space.

-Designed to be used with 2203 Trader Captains and Merchant Princes (First Edition) but you can adopt it for use with a small group of Starfleet Officers that investigate matters.
+To be used with 2203 Trader Captains and Merchant Princes (First Edition) but you can adopt it for use with a small group of Starfleet Officers that investigate matters.

 2209 Margin of Profit